terraland-code/tland-token/contracts/tland-token/README.md

-# FCQN token
+# TLAND token

-This is a implementation of a FCQN token contract.
+This is a implementation of a TLAND token contract.
 It implements the [CW20 spec](../../packages/cw20/README.md) and is designed to be deployed as is, or imported into other contracts to easily build cw20-compatible tokens with custom logic.